 The Worka washing station is owned by approximately 300 small-scale farmers.
 We can thank the stunning altitude (up to 2400 meters above sea level) of this area of Yirgacheffe for the crisp lemon zest acidity that we enjoy in this coffee.
 This coffee's sparkly, tea-like character is a nice counterpoint to the deep juiciness of Reko.

 The Reko washing station started production in 2001.
 In recent years, they have produced some of the most sought after coffees in all of Ethiopia.
 The surrounding farms are located at an altitude of around 2000 meters.
 During harvest, which normally takes place between late October and mid-January, about 850 farmers bring their ripe cherries to the washing station.
 The coffees are first washed with water from a nearby river, after which they are pulped by an Agard pulping-machine.
 The mucilage is removed by traditional fermentation, which lasts 36-48 hours depending on the weather conditions.
 The coffee is then dried on raised African beds, of which over 120 beds are present, for 10-12 days.
 Reko exemplifies many of our favorite flavors of Yirgacheffee coffee: fresh citrus, floral, and herbal flavors.

-Our current Skyline incarnation is composed of coffee form Palomos Del Sur in Inzá, Cauca.
-This lot is comprised of washed Caturra and Colombia grown at 1800-2200 meters.
+Our current Skyline incarnation is composed of coffee from the Joya Grande farm in Huehuetenango.
+This lot is comprised of washed Caturra, Bourbon, and Catuaí grown at 1500-1700 meters.